anicholakos/complete_fxos_tutorial/source/episode01.rst

 .. index:: needed skills

-What do I need to learn?
+What Do I Need to Learn?
 ------------------------

 Chances are that if you are web developer, you know everything there is to